-Dashboards provide the user interface you use to monitor and troubleshoot Amazon Web Services problems in vRealize Operations Manager.
+Dashboards provide the user interface you use to monitor and troubleshoot Amazon Web Services problems in VMware Aria Operations.

-You can access the dashboards by selecting AWS., and then selecting
+You can access the dashboards by selecting Dashboards, and then selecting AWS.

 |AWS ASG Utilization||

 Use the Auto Scaling Group (ASG) dashboard to identify which ASG groups have a high utilization across the metrics CPU, Disk IO, Network Transmissions, Received/Sent, and Number of Instances in the ASG.
 Use that information to determine whether any action is needed to adjust the ASG parameters.
 For example, you might need to raise or lower the scaling threshold for the CPU metric.

 ASG metrics are not collected by default.
 You must activate them when creating the group.
 This applies only to the metrics belonging directly to the auto scale group, for example GroupDesiredCapacity.
 It does not apply to the aggregate instance metrics for the ASG, for example Instance Aggregate CPU Utilization.

 |AWS Disk Space||

 Use the Disk Space dashboard to monitor EBS volumes to see whether they are running out of disk space and take appropriate action to anticipate future storage needs.
 Amazon Web Services does not report disk space by default.